E-zone

 e-zone is a Hong Kong IT magazine which is published every Thursday.

+The last print issue of e-zone was published on 20 December 2021.
+It then operate in all-digital media format, including the website (ezone.hk), the digital section of the U Lifestyle App and social media pages.

 Background

 History

 e-zone was established by HKET Group (Hong Kong Economic Times Holdings Limited) in 1998.